 The sociology program, along with all graduate programs at IU (inside and outside the College), is also overseen by the Graduate School.
 This unit is formally called the Indiana University Graduate School Bloomington (IUGSB), but was previously called the University Graduate School (UGS).
 So Grad School, GSB, and UGS are all used to refer to this unit.
-The Graduate School sets SAA stipends and graduate rules and requirements for all of IU Bloomington, which are set out in the Graduate Bulletin.
+The Graduate School sets graduate stipends, rules, and requirements for all of IU Bloomington, which are set out in the Graduate Bulletin.
+(Note that this Bulletin is updated every academic year.
+Be sure to consult the Bulletin for the appropriate year.)
 It also approves eDocs and provides a few fellowships, orientation events, and mentoring resources.
 The Graduate School is headed by the Dean of the Indiana University Bloomington Graduate School.
 Most oversight of the Sociology program, such as consideration of requests for waivers in special circumstances, is the responsibility of the Assistant Dean for Academic Affairs.
 Typically, graduate students do not interact directly with the Graduate School beyond receiving email notifications of approved eDocs.